Skip to content

 Hey devs, welcome to KMPShip 👋

-This guide will help you set up your environment and get KMPShip running on your machine in just a few steps.
+This guide will help you get the code and set up KMPShip on your machine in just a few steps.

 Get the code